Kids and food. The eternal struggle. Most Calgary daycares struggle with this… the ones that offer food anyway. We sure do.

 I know through my years working at and owning a daycare there’s another side that is just as bad and, in my opinion, even worse.
 The emotional side of being obese or overweight.

-We’ve all seen a funny move or commercial with a “fat” kid that does something silly and usually falls over.
-We laugh and the move or even cartoon is great.
+We’ve all seen a funny movie or commercial with a “fat” kid that does something silly and usually falls over.
+We laugh and the move on..